 An engineer and small tech-company owner, Glenn came to Washington in 1996 and has been enjoying the trails, rivers, and wild places of our state ever since.
-He is a passionate mountain biker, and loves spending his time biking, climbing, hiking, and white water kayaking.
+He is a passionate mountain biker, and loves spending his time biking, mountain climbing, hiking, and kayaking.
 Formerly the Executive Director of Evergreen Mountain Bike Alliance, he helped transform the non-profit from a small, local club into a powerful advocacy and trails representative for mountain biking statewide.
-Glenn is now acting Recreation Manager for the Washington Department of Natural Resources, helping to guide the development and management of recreation for a diverse range of users on DNR’s 2.2 million acres of forest land.
+Glenn is now Recreation Planning and Development Manager for the Washington Department of Natural Resources, helping to guide the development and management of recreation for a diverse range of users on DNR’s 2.2 million acres of forested trust lands.

 Lisa Black, President-Elect

 Lisa grew up in Seattle and was taken hiking by her parents until she was old enough to go on her own, often just with other teenage friends.
 As an adult, she now usually hikes with heavy tools while on Washington Trails Association work parties.
 For nearly 14 years, Lisa has volunteered as an Assistant and/or Chief Crew Leader for WTA and is finishing eight years on its Board of Directors.
 Now retired from pediatric nursing, she has worked as a WTA seasonal hire leading a few Volunteer Vacations each summer.
 Lisa lives in the Tri-Cities and has come to appreciate the Ice-Age Floods landscape.
 She also volunteers with the Friends of Badger Mountain trail crew and is coming to understand the trail building and maintaining challenges the Flood lands present.
 Lisa’s ongoing goal is to do more hiking without heavy tools.